aditya17-09/CO-2/README.md

 Files:

-CO2 Emission Simple Multivariate Linear Regression.ipynb: Jupyter notebook containing the code for performing simple multivariate linear regression on the CO2 emission data.
+-->CO2 Emission Simple Multivariate Linear Regression.ipynb: Jupyter notebook containing the code for performing simple multivariate linear regression on the CO2 emission data.

-CO2 Emission Simple Univariate Linear Regression.ipynb: Jupyter notebook containing the code for performing simple univariate linear regression on the CO2 emission data.
+-->CO2 Emission Simple Univariate Linear Regression.ipynb: Jupyter notebook containing the code for performing simple univariate linear regression on the CO2 emission data.

-FuelConsumption.csv: CSV file containing the dataset used in this analysis.
+-->FuelConsumption.csv: CSV file containing the dataset used in this analysis.

 Dependencies:

 This analysis was performed using Python 3.
 The following Python libraries are required to run the code:

-numpy
+numpy,
-pandas
+pandas,
-matplotlib
+matplotlib,
 scikit-learn

 Usage: